French

 Impact

-Our languages curriculum is high quality, well thought out and is planned to demonstrate progression and build on and embed skills.
+Our language curriculum is high quality, well thought out and is planned to demonstrate progression and build on and embed skills.
 It focuses on progression of knowledge and skills in the different language components.
-Children’s knowledge and understanding are monitored consistently and lessons adapted to meet their needs.
+If children are keeping up with the curriculum, they are deemed to be making good progress or better.